spidernet-io/spiderpool/docs/develop/test.md

         # !!! images is built by commit sha, so make sure the commit is submit locally
         $ make build_image

+        # setup the kind cluster
+        # !!! images is tested by commit sha, so make sure the commit is submit locally
         $ make e2e_init
           .......
           -----------------------------------------------------------------------------------------------------